Transportation

 - explored stunning natural hot springs known for its dazzling white, mineral-rich thermal terraces and pools formed by calcite-laden waters

-- swam in the famous Cleopatra Antique Poolin - a thermal pool where you can swim among sunken Roman columns from the 7th-century earthquake
+- swam in the famous Cleopatra Antique Pool - a thermal pool where you can swim among sunken Roman columns from the 7th-century earthquake

 - enjoyed a lovely dinner in the restaurant run by the local family